anshulLuhsna/tic-tac-toe/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### Tic-Tac-Toe Game with Voice Interaction

+This application demonstrates:
+- A playable Tic-Tac-Toe game with voice controls using ElevenLabs conversation API
+- Text-to-speech announcements for game results
+- Conversational AI interactions

+### Text-to-Speech with ElevenLabs

+After each game ends, the application uses ElevenLabs TTS to announce the result with a custom message based on whether you won, lost, or tied.

 ## Learn More